Analysis | Parsing Steve Scalise’s attempt to rewrite Trump’s history with Ukraine

 At another point, Zelensky does exactly as instructed, tying a D.C. visit to the promise of an investigation.

-“I also wanted to thank you for your invitation to visit the United States, specifically Washington D.C.,” Zelensky said.
+“I also wanted to thank you for your invitation to visit the United States, specifically Washington, D.C.,” Zelensky said.
 “On the other hand, I also want to ensure you that we will be very serious about the case and will work on the investigation.”

 This was not a friendly call.
 This was the president of Ukraine, desperate to have a public demonstration of America’s support given the looming Russian threat, doing what he was told needed to be done to get that demonstration.